Here are four strategies for breaking down barriers using drum lingo so you can communicate with your drummer and create a healthy groove.

 If all else fails, jump behind the kit and show the drummer what you want.
 Your technique doesn’t have to be perfect, but learning to play some basic drums can be valuable in gaining an understanding of the instrument, and for to your overall musical growth.
 As Woodhead explains, “learning to play drums has helped me realize how much is in the kick, snare, and hi-hat.
 It has made me more aware of simultaneous rhythms.
 I can explain things better in rehearsal, and it’s also helped me to maintain a steadier strumming pattern on guitar, especially when I’m singing.
 As a singer, it’s helped me to make the pronunciation of my consonants more percussive so the words become clearer and people can understand the lyrics better.”

 Most importantly, it is essential for band members approach these rehearsal interactions with patience and understanding.
 Bonelli muses that, “drummers have more knowledge these days than years ago.
 We have to know our own stuff and everyone else’s too.”
-Learning to identify the parts of the kit, using the right terminology and drum lingo, writing out parts, and learning to play basic drums will help to break down these barriers and put your band on the path to success.
+Learning to identify the parts of the kit, using the right terminology and drum lingo, writing out parts, and learning to play basic drums will help to break down these barriers, easily communicate with your drummer, and put your band on the path to success.

 Brooklyn-based session drummer Rob Mitzner has appeared on over 30 commercially available recordings and film soundtracks, and was recently featured in Modern Drummer magazine.
 His latest credits include the album Action Moves People United, which entered the Billboard charts at #8, as well as Outside Mullinger (Broadway), a performance for President Obama in his hometown of Washington D.C. and a show a Lincoln Center.
 He holds a B.A. in Music and Political Science from Brown University, where he received the William H. Westin award for Outstanding Musical Performance.